What are the risk factors for chronic myeloid leukemia?

 A risk factor is something that affects a person's chance of getting a disease such as cancer.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for a number of cancers.
 But risk factors are rarely absolute.
 Having a risk factor, or even several risk factors, does not mean that you will get the disease.
 And many people who get the disease may not have had any known risk factors.

-Being exposed to high-dose radiation (such as being a survivor of an atomic bomb blast or nuclear reactor accident) is the only known environmental risk factor for chronic myeloid leukemia.
+- Radiation exposure: Being exposed to high-dose radiation (such as being a survivor of an atomic bomb blast or nuclear reactor accident) increases the risk of getting CML

 There are no other proven risk factors for CML.
 The risk of getting CML does not seem to be affected by smoking, diet, exposure to chemicals, or infections.
 And CML does not run in families.